8bithero/bundlebee/README.md

     ]

 ### Add App to a user's sandbox
 **POST** /api/v1/add_to_sandbox/:app_id

-*Note: must pass 'token' as either request param or URL param.*
+*Note: You must pass 'token' as either a request parameter or as a URL parameter.*

 **Example return data**

-A successful response will return a 201 status code a hash with the following:
+A **successful* response will return a **201** status code and a hash with the following:

+    {
+      "success": true,
+      "message": "App-name-goes-here was successfully added to your Sandbox."
+    }

+An **unsuccessful* response will return one of the following responces:

     {
       "success": true,
       "message": "App-name-goes-here was successfully added to your Sandbox."
     }

 ### Remove App from a user's sandbox
 **DELETE** /api/v1/remove_from_sandbox/:app_id